 In England, more 18-year-olds applied for full-time undergraduate study in 2020 than any previous year.
 Research into Generation Z has shown they value education and judge universities based on factors such as availability of lecturers and on-campus resources.

 5. Thinking ahead

-The most popular subjects to study in the UK are medicine and business studies, showing that students are thinking practically about their future career prospects.
+The most popular subjects to study in the UK are business studies and medicine, showing that students are thinking practically about their future career prospects.
 Creative degrees are less popular, but art and design are among the most common choices within that area.